COMP3180-23s2/comp3180-final-project-ZeppelinGames/README.md

 - Wrote documentation for key scripts/file formats

 ## Mid-semster break 1
+- nothing

 ## Mid-semster break 2
+- nothing

 ## Week 8 - Developing your Project
+- Working on point based fracturing (instead of fracturing an entire model)

+- Working on generation of colliders
+    - Optimisation of collider shapes
+    - Decreasing amount of colliders

 ## Week 9 - Developing your Project